Stargazing in Joshua Tree - California

 Mar

 We ask folks under the age of 18 to please register themselves and an adult to accompany them.
+This event is intended for the LGBTQ+ community.
 If you require a service dog to attend, please let us know and we’ll collaborate with you on how to keep you both comfortable and hydrated on the hike.

 GENERAL INFO